 From this place of understanding, you can actually develop compassion for the person who hurt you, rather than resentment.

 Sometimes the best way to get back at someone is to forgive them.
-Click To Tweet
+Share on X4.
+Fight the Urge To Be Petty.

 I don’t know about you, but when someone offends or hurts me, I begin to harness my ability to creatively and very specifically nitpick all the shortcomings of their life.
 I can be petty.
 This is where being observant and quick-witted gets me into trouble.